 The fear of loneliness being a large factor in this mind-set.
 Travel nursing with a spouse, a friend, or another family member certainly has it’s benefits.
 You will have someone to share the experience with.
 Someone to explore with on your days off.
 Someone to have dinner with at that great restaurant you read about.

 Other than the personal benefits of traveling with someone else, the only other ‘real’ benefit is the housing.
-This can be confusing as there are multiple ways to handle the housing.
+This can be confusing as there are multiple ways to handle the housing from a tax standpoint.

-Joe Smith at Travel Tax addresses some of the different means of traveling with A Spouse who is also a travel nurse.
+Joe Smith at Travel Tax addresses some of the different means of traveling with a spouse who is also a travel nurse.
 According to Joe, there are basically three options available to co-travelers.
-If you are considering traveling with a friend or other family member, the options are similar.
+If you are considering travel nursing with a spouse, friend or other family member, the options are similar.